Freshman to Senior Year Timeline & Advising

 Junior Year

 Coursework: Students will complete most of the required courses in logic design, digital system design, electromagnetics, and discrete math and probability.
-The junior year is also a pivotal point in the curriculum where students select senior sequence electives that provide specialization and depth in areas of interest to students.
+The junior year is also a pivotal point in the curriculum where students select an EE Track that provides specialization and depth in areas of interest to students.

 Learn and Experience: Mastering theoretical and empirical topics, that form the common language of electrical engineering, is required for understanding other upper-division courses, but it also forms a foundation for many graduate-level courses.
 Given that EE students branch out into different specialty areas during the senior year, this common core knowledge is important for effective communication among colleagues in the workplace and in other teamwork contexts.